 If you mistakenly deposit money to your MSA, you can withdraw it within 30 days with no tax consequences.

-If you mistakenly withdraw money from your MSA, you can redeposit the money within 30 days with no tax consequences, and since it’s a reimbursement, it’s not included in your contribution dollar limit.
+If you mistakenly withdraw money from your MSA, you can redeposit the money within 30 days with no tax consequences.
+Because it’s a reimbursement, it’s not included in your contribution dollar limit.

-If you take money from your MSA to pay a medical bill but are then reimbursed by your insurance company for that expense, you must deposit the reimbursement into your MSA within 60 days of the date you received the reimbursement.
+If you take money from your MSA to pay a medical bill but then your insurance company reimburses you for that expense, you must deposit the reimbursement into your MSA within 60 days of the date you received the reimbursement.